openSUSE/Customize-IBus/README.md

 I can modify the background picture.

 Further combining [ibus-font-setting](https://extensions.gnome.org/extension/1121/ibus-font-setting/) and [background-logo](https://pagure.io/background-logo-extension), referring to GNOME-Shell's source code, I found the [corresponding widget](https://gitlab.gnome.org/GNOME/gnome-shell/-/blob/master/js/ui/ibusCandidatePopup.js#L154) for class `candidate-popup-content`, and modified the style to realize modifying IBus background picture without restarting GNOME-Shell.

+Support setting background picture displaying mode as Centered, Repeated and Zoom, and also repeat mode.

 When light background and dark background are turned on at the same time, the extension will automatically follow GNOME Night Light mode, use light background when off, and use dark background when on.